-You can use your Thetford cassette toilet as usual in cold weather, as long as the toilet is situated in a heated location.
-If this is not the case there is a risk of freezing.
-In that case we advise that the toilet is drained by following the instructions under 'Storage'.
+You can continue to use your Thetford cassette toilet in cold weather as long as the toilet is situated in a heated location.
+If not, there is a risk of freezing.
+In this case we advice that the toilet is drained.